-When you have completed your formal enrolment, you can use the Virtual Research Environment (VRE) see section 3.1, Library, Computing, and other University facilities.
+When you have fully completed your formal enrolment, you can use the Virtual Research Environment (VRE) see section 3.1, Library, Computing, and other University facilities.
 You will also receive a University ID card which includes membership of the Students' Union.

-In order to remain a doctoral researcher, you are required to renew your enrolment each academic year by using the online enrolment system.
-Information regarding this will be sent to you by email prior to your arrival.
+In order to remain a doctoral researcher, you are required to renew your enrolment each academic year (including during the period of your examination following submission of your final thesis) by using the online enrolment system.
+You will be sent an email with a re-enrolment link and guidance each academic year.